ShaharMS/EZWorksheet-Evolution/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Hard Crash
+name: Bug report
-about: Choose this if the app closed unexpectedly after doing something
+about: Choose this if you think the app did something wrong, or unexpected
-title: Hard Crash.
+title: Bug.
-labels: "Hard Crash\U0001F975"
+labels: "bug\U0001F41E"
 assignees: ShaharMS

 ---

-**Describe the crash**
+**Describe the bug**
-A clear description of the crash, and what happened before it.
+A clear and concise description of what the bug is.

-**To Reproduce**
+**How To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'